-Polar unleashed the Pacer Pro in April 2022 which interestingly undercuts its predecessors in the Vantage Series (M2 and V2).
+Polar unleashed the No products found. in April 2022 which interestingly undercuts its predecessors in the Vantage Series (M2 and V2).
 However, the watch is also aimed to give a tough competition to Coros Watches.
 Both Coros and Polar are vying for the space left by Garmin, the current market leader in the multisports smartwatches niche.

 Priced considerably lower than Garmin’s elite Forerunner and Fenix watches, Polar Pacer Pro is well-equipped to capture a considerable market share for itself.
 However, it has to convince athletes that its sports and fitness tracking capabilities are better than Coros Watches.

 Here we would compare Coros Pace 2 vs Polar Pacer Pro to help users decide which watch is better.
 Though the ultimate decision would depend of course on your needs, we will make it easier for you to get to a decision.

 Disclaimer: If you buy through affiliate links on this article, we may earn a commission without any additional cost to you.